Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Computationally tractable instances

 So far, we have presented a general framework for constructing valid prediction sets conditional on general selection events.
 However, computing the prediction sets according to their definition requires looping over all possible values of $y\in \cY$, which can be computationally intractable.
 When $|\cY|$ is finite (and relatively small), our proposed method can be efficiently implemented according to its definition; the corresponding computational complexity is at most $O(|\cY|mn)$ times the complexity of the selection rule.

 In this section, we instantiate our general procedure beyond the small $|\cY|$ setting with concrete examples where special structures enable efficient computation.
 We focus on three classes of selection rules that can be of practical interest: selection using only the covariates, selection based on conformal p-values, and selection based on conformal prediction sets.
+When practitioners are willing to slightly modify the selection rule to improve computation efficiency, they may refer to Supplementary Section~\ref{app:splitting} where we discuss extensions to simplify the construction of prediction sets by further splitting the calibration data.